Dhracko/silverwing-solace/README.md

 * [Simen Daehlin](https://github.com/Eventyret) for the fatastic Unicorn Chrome add-on.

-* Lexi, guild Leader of Silverwing Solace, who facilitated all the backgrounds and photos.
+* Ally Britz (Lexari), guild Leader of Silverwing Solace, who facilitated all the backgrounds and photos.

+* Xavier tutor from Code Institute , because the help with the google map api.